5 Reasons Why Your Dog Scratching Harness – How to stop it?

 To begin, lay the harness on the ground and give your dog a chance to sniff it and get accustomed to it.

 After that, let him wear it around the house for short periods.
-This will let him become acclimated to putting something new and strange on his body.
+This will let him acclimate to putting something new and strange on his body.
 However, if he still seems frightened or anxious, remove the harness and let him sniff it again until he is more comfortable.

 After a few days of wearing the harness inside, you can take your pup outside with his new accessory.
 Let him explore his surroundings while wearing it and become comfortable in his new gear.